CivicaJR91/employee_template_genertor/README.md

 # employee_template_genertor
-Generate a README file using node.js
+Generate profiles HTML file using node.js

 # Criteria provided by client:
 A user wants to create an HTML file using a command line application to have access to the team information.
 The user wants to capture information for the roles: Engineer, Intern, and Manager.
 The application should allow to generate one or multiple roles.